 Throwing the Flag on the NFL:

-Voices from the Christian community respond to power and domestic violence in the NFL.
+Responding to power and domestic violence in the NFL

 Maria Dixon Hall